Harvard Referencing Style: A Complete Guide

 To streamline the referencing process, several tools and resources can assist you in creating Harvard-style citations.
 These include:

-- CiteThisForMe: A free online tool for generating Harvard references
+- Citethisforme – An online free tool for Harvard referencing

-- Zotero: A reference manager that helps you organize and format citations
+- Zotero – a reference manager that can organize and format citations

-- Mendeley: A tool that allows you to manage your references and collaborate with others
+- Mendeley: an application for managing your references and sharing with others

 6.1 Benefits of Using Citation Tools